Who is Required to Report Child Abuse or Neglect in Arizona?

 It comes as a surprise to most people that not everyone is required to report reasonable concerns of the abuse or neglect of a child.
 Of course, we all have a moral obligation to take the necessary steps to protect children, but the law simply doesn’t require everyone to report such concerns.

-Individuals who are required by law to report a reasonable concern regarding the abuse or neglect of a child are referred to as "mandatory reporters".
-A mandatory reporter by is required by law to report, either to the law enforcement or Arizona Department of Child Safety, any reasonable beliefs that a child has been either abused or neglected.
+The child abuse laws in Arizona provide that individuals who are required by law to report a reasonable concern regarding the abuse or neglect of a child are referred to as “mandatory reporters“.
+A mandatory reporter by is required by law to report, either to the law enforcement or Arizona Department of Child Safety, any reasonable beliefs a child has been either abused or neglected.

 Contact Our Scottsdale Child Abuse Attorneys

 Contact us today or call us at 480-305-8300 to schedule your consultation with our Scottsdale Arizona Child Abuse Attorney regarding child abuse laws in Arizona or any other Arizona family law matter.